FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-tutorial.rst

 By default Firely Auth will look for a license file named ``firely-server-license.json``, adjacent to the ``Firely.IdentityServer.Core.exe``
 You can adjust the location of the license file in the configuration settings, see :ref:`firely_auth_settings_license`.
+Additionally you will have to place a file called ``Duende_License.key`` also adjacent to the ``Firely.IdentityServer.Core.exe``.
+Please note that the path to this file cannot be configured.

 With the license in place, you can start Firely Auth by running::